 The Hungarian Government takes firm measures to prevent corruption.
 Hungary has adopted several two-year National Anti-Corruption Programs; however, their implementation is still ongoing.
 The National Anti-Corruption Program of 2015-2016 mainly concentrated on public administration, while the Program of 2017-2018 draws up regulatory tasks for budgetary authorities, local governments, companies and police authorities.
-Furthermore, national legislation is also suitable to take effective steps against corruption, for example the regulation of corruption offences in the Criminal Code in force.
+The Program applies an overall approach to the prevention of corruption and sets priorities by defining the following objectives: increasing the resistance of the organisations, transparency, public procurements, asset declarations of public servants, improving administrative procedures, creating clean business life, training and education, raising awareness, and fighting corruption in the field of law enforcement.